-- 10. The development shall not be brought into use until vehicular visibility splays as detailed on the approved plan(s) have been provided.
-There shall be no obstruction to visibility exceeding 0.6m in height above the adjacent carriageway within the highway visibility splays.
+- 10. The development shall not be brought into use until vehicular visibility splays as detailed on the approved plan 226849_PD01 in which there should be no obstruction to visibility exceeding 0.6m in height above the adjacent carriageway have been completed.
 The vehicular visibility splays shall thereafter be retained for the lifetime of the development.
-Reason: To provide and maintain adequate visibility in the interests of highway safety in accordance with Policy T1 of the Test Valley Borough Revised Local plan. - 11.
-No development shall commence until a scheme for the import and export of electricity to and from the site, including routes of pipes and cables has been submitted to and approved in writing by the Local Planning Authority.
-The connection infrastructure shall be constructed in accordance with the approved details prior to the development being first brought into use.

-Reason: To ensure the protection of trees during development to improve in the interest of visual amenity in accordance with Test Valley Borough Revised Local Plan (2016) Policy E2. - 12.
-Development shall be undertaken in accordance with the Battery Energy Storage System (BESS) Fire Safety Note (April 2023).
-Reason: In the interests of local amenities and of neighbouring properties in accordance with policy E8 of the Test Valley Borough Revised Local Plan 2016. - 13.
-Notwithstanding the information submitted, details of any external lighting shall be submitted to and approved in writing by the local planning authority prior to first installing any such lighting.
-The submitted details shall include a detailed management plan of when external lighting will be used on site.
-A suitable scheme shall strictly limit the use of external lighting to when needed to facilitate on-site emergency works.
-The development shall be carried out, and external lighting operated, in accordance with the approved details. - Reason: In the interests of protected species in accordance with Policy E5 of the Test Valley Borough Revised Local Plan 2016. - The combined BS4142: 2014 'rating level' of noise from inverters and ancillary noise-producing plant associated with the permitted battery energy storage site development shall not, at any time of operation, exceed 30 dB(A) as determined at the nearest existing residential property [Charlotte Court, Castle Lane].
+Reason: To provide and maintain adequate visibility in the interests of highway safety in accordance with Test Valley Borough Revised Local Plan Policy T1. - 11.
+The development shall not begin until a scheme of signage/road markings has been submitted to and approved in writing by the LPA.
+The scheme so approved shall be implemented before the development hereby approved is first brought into use.
+Reason: In the interests of highways safety in accordance with Test Valley Borough Council Revised Local Plan Policy T1. - The combined BS4142: 2014 'rating level' of noise from inverters 12. and ancillary noise producing plant associated with the permitted battery energy storage site development shall not, at any time of operation, exceed 30 dB(A) as determined at the nearest existing residential property [Charlotte Court, Castle Lane].
 The measurements and assessment shall be made according to BS4142: 2014.
-If requested by the Local Planning Authority (following receipt of a noise complaint) within 24 months of commencement of use, the operator shall (at the operator's own expense) appoint a competent acoustician to undertake a noise verification exercise under typically worst case conditions to monitor site noise and determine whether the above limit is being complied with.
-A written report of the acoustician's findings. together with noise mitigation proposals if required, shall be provided to the Local Planning Authority within three months of any such request.
+If requested by the Local Planning Authority (following receipt of a noise complaint) within 24 months of commencement of use, the operator shall (at the operator's own expense) appoint a competent acoustician to undertake a noise verification exercise under typically worst-case conditions to monitor site noise and determine whether the above limit is being complied with.
+A written report of the acoustician's findings, together with noise mitigation proposals if required, shall be provided to the Local Planning Authority within three months of any such request.